US pipelines ordered to increase cyber defenses after hack

 Colonial Pipeline, based in Alpharetta, Georgia, later disclosed it paid a ransom of $4.4 million to retrieve access to its data from the gang of hackers, linked by the FBI to a Russian-speaking criminal syndicate known as DarkSide.

-The episode exposed the threat to the more than 2.7 million miles (4.4 million kilometers) of pipeline used to transport oil, other liquids and natural gas around the U.S.
+The episode exposed the threat to the vast network of pipeline used to transport oil, other liquids and natural gas around the U.S.

 DHS, under Mayorkas, launched a “60-day sprint” to focus the agency on the ransomware threat weeks before the Colonial Pipeline hack became publicly known on May 7.
 The directive is intended to address issues that emerged in the response and may have enabled the hack to occur in the first place.